camajsterek/RPS/README.md

 # RPS
-A simple Rock Paper Scissors game.
+A simple Rock Paper Scissors game, written in HTML and Javascript.
+This was part of my introduction college course with Edinburgh College.

+[Find it here](